-How Predefined Actions Are Ordered in the Salesforce 1 Action Bar and List Item Actions
+How Predefined Actions Are Ordered in the Salesforce App Action Bar and List Item Actions

-Your org's page layouts and publisher layouts control the order in which actions appear in the Salesforce1 action bar and list item actions.
+Your org's page layouts and publisher layouts control the order in which actions appear in the Salesforce app action bar and list item actions.
 If you don't customize the actions in the action bar on a page layout or global publisher layout, the location of key actions is predefined by Salesforce.

-[] Important: This predefined ordering chart applies to the Salesforce1 action bar only if you haven't customized the Salesforce1 and Lightning Experience Actions section of an object's page layout or on a global publisher layout.
+Important: This predefined ordering chart applies to the Salesforce app action bar only if you haven't customized the Salesforce Mobile and Lightning Experience Actions section of an object's page layout or on a global publisher layout.